 Tip #3 – Follow-up on invoices before they become due:

-Take the opportunity to remind the customer of the terms and the due date.
-Specifically inquire if they can foresee any reasons why the invoice wouldn’t be paid within terms.
+While on the call, remind the customer of the terms and the due date.
+Specifically, inquire if they can foresee any reasons why the invoice wouldn’t be paid within terms.